 18. Biking to Cathedral Park

 Take a fall bike ride around the city.
-A ride out Willamette Blvd to the St John’s bridge and Cathedral park with views of the changing colors and the beautiful arches of the bridge.
+A ride out Willamette Blvd to the St John’s bridge and Cathedral park (one of my favorite Portland views) with views of the changing colors and the beautiful arches of the bridge.

 19. Go to the soaking pool